jobinson99/EV-KuaFu/readme.md

 ## Introduction

-Electrical Vehicle Kuafu is project to produce an electrical vehicle, including the design, the process of a electrical vehicle assemblement from the scratch and the improvement and reformation of the present technology.
+Electrical Vehicle Kuafu is a project to produce an electrical vehicle, including the design, the process of assembling from the scratch, the improvement and reformation of the present technology.

 ## Preparation